idiv-biodiversity/git-cheat-sheet/git-cheat-sheet.md

 # show all branches (remotes, too)
 git branch --all

-# create a new branch and switch to it
+# create a new branch
-git checkout -b topic/feature
+git branch topic/feature

-# switch to an existing branch
+# switch to a branch
-git checkout master
+git checkout topic/feature
 ```

 More about branch naming conventions [here][branch naming].